kaleidocore/KaleidoWarp/README.md

 ## Slide transition

-This transition slides the scene in a given direction.
+This transition slides the scene in a given direction, replacing it with the color/image overlay.

 The `Slide` transition adds the following properties:
 ```csharp